css-typed v0.7.6

 Inspired by postcss localsConvention.

-option value to use the class name as-is.
+Adds none option value to use the class name as-is.

-option changes the style of exported class names, the exports in your TS (i.e., the JS names).
+The --localsConvention option changes the style of exported class names, the exports in your TS (i.e., the JS names).

 It will not preserve the original class name.

-and you cannot use my-class
+For example, my-class becomes myClass and you cannot use my-class in JS/TS code.

 Modern bundlers or build system such as Vite and Gatsby support this transformation.

-The default matches CSS naming practices (kebab-case
+The default matches CSS naming practices (kebab-case).

 IMPORTANT